kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 }
 {% endprism %}

 The code we used to build the Tipue search box is now a function stored in a variable called `loadMenu`.
-The code hasn't changed but it's important to understand that while the previous code ran immediatly, this new version isn't doing that.
+The code hasn't changed so it's not displayed here, but it's important to understand that while the previous version of the code ran immediatly, this new version isn't doing that.
 This code will now *not* run unless we tell it to.

-Let's get to that code...

 {% prism javascript %}
 isCSSDisabled = false;
 {% endprism %}

-The `isCSSDisabled` variable that we created earlier is a Boolean, meaning it has a value of either true or false.
+The `isCSSDisabled` variable that we created earlier is a Boolean type variable, meaning it has a value of either true or false.
 We're setting it to `false`.

 `isCSSDisabled` will be the variable that will tell us whether or not CSS is enabled in the browser....remember that.